-The literature search must focus on the best available evidence to address each key question.
+The literature search must focus on the best evidence available to address each key question.
 SIGN uses a set of standard search filters that identify:

-- systematic reviews
+- systematic reviews (including meta-analyses)

 - randomised controlled trials

 - observational studies

 - diagnostic studies

 - economic studies.

 In order to minimise bias and to ensure adequate coverage of the relevant literature, the literature search must cover a range of sources.
 As a minimum, SIGN requires searches to cover the following sources: